lolothemisfit/Supplier-Management-API-Web-Application/README.md

 The password used in `.env` must match the password in that environment's `ConnectionStrings:DefaultConnection` User Secret.

-The application does not require the original developer's database credentials to be run on another machine.
+The application does not require the original developer's database credentials to run on another machine.

 ---

-## Application URLs
+# Application URLs

 | Application      | URL                             |
 | ---------------- | ------------------------------- |